jcgloria/jcgloria.github.io/content/posts/aws_simple_fargate.md

 # AWS Fargate

+1. Make sure the default VPC is set up in the region the project was deployed.
+The VPC should have subnets with a route to the internet gateway.

-1. Get the default VPC ID of your AWS account
+2. Get the default VPC ID of your AWS account:
 ```bash
 DEFAULT_VPC_ID=$(aws ec2 describe-vpcs --query "Vpcs[?IsDefault].VpcId | [0]" --output text)
 ```

-2. Get the default subnets of your AWS account
+3. Get the default subnets of your AWS account:
 ```bash
 DEFAULT_SUBNETS=$(aws ec2 describe-subnets --filters "Name=vpc-id,Values=$DEFAULT_VPC_ID" --query "Subnets[*].SubnetId" --output text | tr '\t' ',')
 ```

-3. Run the task
+4. Run the task
 ```bash
 aws ecs run-task --cluster my_cluster --task-definition my_task --launch-type FARGATE --network-configuration "awsvpcConfiguration={subnets=[$DEFAULT_SUBNETS],assignPublicIp=ENABLED}"
 ```

 # Pull the logs from the task

 When the task is done, you can get the latest log stream from the task's log group `ecs/my_task` and print the log events.
-This can be achieved with the following command.
 ```bash
 aws logs describe-log-streams --log-group-name ecs/my_task --order-by LastEventTime --descending --limit 1 | jq -r '.logStreams[0].logStreamName' | xargs -I {} aws logs get-log-events --log-group-name ecs/my_task --log-stream-name {}
 ```